 - when you have thoughts about what other people feel or what you think may be their intentions

 - when you have critical, judgmental thoughts about yourself, others, or life situation

 - when you feel stuck when it comes to problem solving stressful issues that come up

-The order of the modules for students starting in August of 2021 is as follows: Interpersonal Effectiveness (IE), Distress Tolerance (DT), and Emotion Regulation (ER).
-Rather than offering Mindfulness standalone, we integrate that module each week into IE, DT, and ER.
+The order of the modules for students starting in November of 2021 is as follows: Distress Tolerance (DT), Emotion Regulation (ER), and Interpersonal Effectiveness (IE).